-The roots of plant is used for medicinal purpose as well.
+The roots of the plant are used for medicinal purpose as well.
 In high doses, the roots are emetic (causes vomiting) and are used in poisoning.

 - Kingdom: Plantae – Plants